jbonatakis/pginbox/docs/SEMANTIC_CHUNKING_V2.md

 * clean aggressively enough to reduce quote pollution
 * store cleaned text before embedding
 * default to one embedding per cleaned message
+* emit smaller review-local units when inline review structure is detected
 * only chunk the small long-tail of very large cleaned messages

 ## Attachments